 - Initial check: We see whether your proposal describes a legitimate research programme and whether your research programme will need some kind of advanced research computing capability (which may or may not be high-performance computing).
 We also check whether your project team is all assembled and has the skills needed to start using our systems (for example, basic familiarity with the Linux command line).

-If you are are member of NIWA we will also confirm with NIWA's institutional point of contact that you have followed the NIWA internal documentation for gaining access to the HPC's.
-Note, you will only be able to access the NIWA internal documentation if you are currently behind the NIWA VPN.
+If you are a NIWA researcher, we will also confirm with NIWA's institutional point of contact that you have followed the NIWA internal documentation for gaining access to the HPCs.
+You will only be able to access the NIWA internal documentation if you are currently behind the NIWA VPN or on NIWA's internal network.

 - Software check: One of our technical experts looks at the software you say you want to use and determines whether it can run on any of our systems and whether you are likely to be legally allowed to run the software on NeSI.
 This check is intended to cover both compatibility and licensing matters, as well as whether you are able and willing to compile or install the software yourself if necessary.